metakgp/iqps-go/README.md

 1. Change directory to `crawler/` and run `go mod tidy`.
 2. Run the crawler by running `go run crawler.go`.
 (Make sure you are connected to the campus network)
-3. This will generate a `qp.json` file and a `qp.tar.gz` file.
-Transfer these files to the server's `backend/` folder.
+3. This will generate a `qp.tar.gz` file.
+Transfer this file to the server's `backend/` folder.
 4. In the backend, run `cargo run --bin import-papers` to import the data into the database.
 (Make sure the database is set up and running)

 ## Deployment